 Fall is an amazing time of year in Maine – and whether you’re aiming to take a leaf peeping day trip for craft beer and lunch, or looking for an overnight adventure (yep, we’ve got cabins), we’re here to let you know exactly what the foliage is doing here in The Forks!
 So, every week starting in mid September until mid-October, our team will be flying high to get you a bird’s eye view of the changing colors in The Forks area for your Forks Area, Maine Fall Foliage Report.
-If you’re looking for something to do, check out our TOP 5 things to do in The Forks in the fall!
+Generally, we see peak foliage sometime between the last week of September and first week of October.
+This is perfect timing for our Last Blast on the Dead River, or a fun fall ATV trip!
+If you’re looking for more to do, check out our TOP 5 things to do in The Forks in the fall!

-Photo Location: Above the Northern Outdoors Adventure Resort, looking north over Martin Pond, Route 201, and the Kennebec River.
+Photo Location: Above Northern Outdoors, looking north over Martin Pond, Route 201, and the Kennebec River

 Photo Source: Maine.Gov, Maine Foliage Report